cyberspace-ltd/cyberpay-androidx/README.md

 # cyberpay-androidx
 [![](https://jitpack.io/v/cyberspace-ltd/cyberpay-androidx.svg)](https://jitpack.io/#cyberspace-ltd/cyberpay-androidx)

-Integrate payment in less than a minute with `ONE` line of code.
+Integrate payment in less than a minute with `ONE` line of code as seen bellow.

-The Android SDK to integrate to the cyberpay payment gateway The Cyberpay SDK makes it quick and easy to build seamless payment into your android application.
-The SDK contains custom views, and helps in quick integration of the .
+> Kotlin
 ```kotlin
 	CyberpaySdk.checkoutTransaction(this, transaction, object : TransactionCallback() { ... })
 ```

 ---

+> Java
 ```java
  	CyberpaySdk.INSTANCE.checkoutTransaction(MainActivity.this, transaction, new TransactionCallback() { ... });
 ```
+---
+The Android SDK allows you to integrate with the cyberpay payment gateway seamlessly with just a few steps The Cyberpay SDK makes it quick and easy to build seamless payment into your android application.
+The SDK contains custom views, and helps in quick integrating a checkout page faster than the blink of your eye.

 **Features:**
 ## Features